Dual Degree Track

 Students who have successfully completed the first year of the Doctor of Osteopathic Medicine (DO) degree program at PCOM may apply for a dual degree program which leads to both a DO degree and a Master of Science in Forensic Medicine degree.

-Gregory McDonald, DO ’89, chair of the forensic medicine program and dean of PCOM's School of Health Sciences, is a member of the Vidocq Society, an organization of forensic experts who help law enforcement agencies solve cold cases.
+Gregory McDonald, DO ’89, chair of PCOM's Department of Forensic Medicine and Pathology, is a member of the Vidocq Society, an organization of forensic experts who help law enforcement agencies solve cold cases.
 [Read more].

 A currently enrolled DO student at PCOM may make application for the dual degree program.